-The undersigned employee certifies receiving, reading, and understanding this job description document.
+Last Date Reviewed 3/4/2018 The undersigned employee certifies receiving, reading, and understanding this job description document.
+Employee Signature Date Supervisor or Administrative Designee

 Job Title: Accounting Coordinator

 Job Description: Responsible for programming, implementing, and handling of the organization's accounting processes.
 Offers assistance to customers, as well as helps resolve issues affecting the customer.
 Assist with financial reporting, best practices, and execution of new tasks that may be assigned.
 Functions closely with other units within the organization to guarantee prompt and precise processing of payroll, ensuring the confidentiality and uprightness of payroll-affiliated data.